geoss/acs_demographic_clusters/code/readme.md

 writePolyShape(x=usa.trt.map, fn="US_tract_clusters.shp")
 ```

-##Visual Summaries of Cluster Attributes.
+## Visual Summaries of Cluster Attributes

 The code below plots heatmaps and other visual zummaries of the clusters.
 Plots are grouped by domain, see `vars` or the article for a summary of the variables by domain.